-Only needy families, as defined in the TANF Plan, may receive: (a) any form of Federal or State

-LEKT TANF Plan October 2022 to September 2025 Page 7 of 26 Maintenance-of- Effort (MOE) funded assistance (as defined in 45 CFR 286.10): or (b) any assistance or services pursuant to TANF Purposes 1. or 2.
-"Needy" means financially deprived, according to income and resource (if applicable) criteria established in the TANF Plan by the Tribe to receive the particular "assistance," benefit or service.
+Only needy families, as defined in the TANF Plan, may receive: (a) any form of Federal or State Maintenance-of- Effort (MOE) funded assistance (as defined in 45 CFR 286.10): or (b) any assistance or services pursuant to TANF Purposes 1. or 2.
+"Needy" means financially deprived, according to income and resource criteria established in the TANF Plan by the Tribe to receive the particular "assistance," benefit, or service.